nicepkg/aide/website/en/guide/configuration/code-viewer-helper-prompt.md

 # aide.codeViewerHelperPrompt

-This configuration allows you to customize the AI prompt template for the code viewer assistant.
+This configuration allows you to customize ==the AI prompt template for the code viewer assistant==.
 The template can include some placeholders:

 **Template Parameters:**